unibonn/htcondor-bonn/docs/_exercises/6_running_a_dag.md

 > :question: Please choose one of the two files.
 Can you explain the differences between the two?
 > If it is not clear to you how the files interact, now is the right time to ask!

+> :leopard: There are other interesting functionalities of DAGMAN you may want to check out.
+> For example, you can use `Retry` to automatically retry a failed node a given number of times, or `PRIORITY` to give a job a higher priority than other jobs in the same DAG.
+> Another helpful feature is `-maxidle 50` as parameter to `condor_submit_dag` to limit the number of maximum idle jobs in the queue
+> (i.e. DAGMAN takes care to submit jobs slowly, making sure the idle queue is never too full).
+You could also put a number of maximum total jobs in any state at a time.

 > :exclamation: Submit the job as follows and check what happens:
 {% highlight shell %}
 $ condor_submit_dag Ubuntu1804_render_movie_mini_demo.dag